jbcool17/tictactoe/README.md

 ###Type:
 - TODO

-- Optimize winner
+- Optimize winner - done - delete other function.

 - Which browsers work with div.board

-- tictacdoh
+- tictacdoh - styles

+- add if no one wins